blastcloud/hybrid-docs/docs/expectations/readme.md

     ->withJson(['second' => 'second value']);
 ```

 By default, this method checks only that the passed array of values exists somewhere in the request body.
-To make an exclusive comparison so that only the data passed exists on the request body, a boolean `true` can be passed as the second argument.
+To make an exclusive comparison so that only the data passed exists on the request body, a boolean `true` can be given as the second argument.

 ### withOption(string $name, string $value)